Barranquilla: Climate

-Barranquilla has a tropical savanna climate (Köppen Aw) bordering a hot semi-arid climate (BSh); it is hot all-year-round, with high levels of relative humidity.
+Barranquilla has a tropical savanna climate (Köppen Aw); it is hot all-year-round, with high levels of relative humidity.
 The average temperature is 28.4 °C. Daytime temperatures usually remain around 32 °C. Nevertheless, from late November to early April, trade winds more or less cool it to a more comfortable temperature during daylight.
 During the evening and through the night, temperature can change due to the strong winds it receives.
 Rainy seasons are from April to June and from August to November, when some streets flood producing "arroyos" (streams) that can be very dangerous, given the lack of appropriate rain drainage in some sectors of town.

 Flora

-According to the Agustín Codazzi Geographic Institute (Instituto Geográfico Agustín Codazzi), Barranquilla has a dry tropical forest vegetation (according to the Holdridge life zones), which includes species including cacti, mangroves, Opuntia elatior, Acanthocereus, Prosopis juliflora, divi-divi, Tabebuia rosea, Cordia alba, flamboyant or flame tree and Leucaena leucacephala.
+According to the Agustín Codazzi Geographic Institute (Instituto Geográfico Agustín Codazzi), Barranquilla has a dry tropical forest vegetation (according to the Holdridge life zones), which includes species including cacti, mangroves, Acanthocereus, Prosopis juliflora, divi-divi, Tabebuia rosea, and flamboyant or flame tree.

-In the fertile lands watered by the Magdalena River, one can find species such as Eichhornia azurea, Typha angustifolia, Heliconia, Eichhornia crassipes, Bactris minor, Anacardium excelsum, Ficus radula and Lecythis minor.
+In the fertile lands watered by the Magdalena River, one can find species such as Eichhornia azurea, Typha angustifolia, Heliconia, Eichhornia crassipes, Anacardium excelsum, and Lecythis minor.